 And we are starting to piece the puzzle together.
 The leftward direction is, itself, the principle of organization.
 In a two-party democratic system, with Whigs and Tories, Democrats and Republicans, etc., the intelligentsia is always Whig.
 Their party is simply the party of those who want to get ahead.
 It is the party of celebrities, the ultra-rich, the great and good, the flexible of conscience.
 Tories are always misfits, losers, or just plain stupid—sometimes all three.

-And the left is the party of the educational organs, at whose head is the press and universities.
+And the left is the party of the educational organs, at whose head is the press, the entertainment industry2 and the universities.
 This is our 20th-century version of the established church.
-Here at UR, we sometimes call it the Cathedral2—although it is essential to note that, unlike an ordinary organization, it has no central administrator.
+Here at UR, we sometimes call it the Cathedral3—although it is essential to note that, unlike an ordinary organization, it has no central administrator.
 No, this will not make it easier to deal with.

 This strange chiral asymmetry implies some fundamental difference between right and left.
 What is that difference?
 What does it even mean to be left rather than right?
 How can an entire system of independent thinkers and institutions, without any central coordinating agency, recognize that everyone should go left rather than right?